cedric-v/cedric-v/PROJECT_README.md

 ### Quality assurance and validation reports

 The project includes automated quality checks using **Google Lighthouse** and **W3C HTML Validator**.
-These reports are generated automatically on each deployment via GitHub Actions.
+These validations are **optional** and can be triggered manually when needed to avoid slowing down regular deployments.

+#### Running validations

+**By default**, validations are **not executed** during automatic deployments (push to `main`).
+This keeps deployments fast and efficient.

+**To run validations manually:**

+1. Go to your repository on GitHub
+2. Click on the **"Actions"** tab
+3. Select the **"Build and Deploy"** workflow from the left sidebar
+4. Click on **"Run workflow"** button (top right)
+5. Check the box **"Exécuter les validations Lighthouse et W3C"**
+6. Click **"Run workflow"** to start the deployment with validations

+The workflow will:
+- Build and deploy the site (as usual)
+- **Additionally** run Lighthouse and W3C validations
+- Generate and upload validation reports as artifacts

 #### Accessing the reports

-After each deployment, validation reports are generated and uploaded as GitHub Actions artifacts:
+After a deployment with validations enabled, reports are generated and uploaded as GitHub Actions artifacts:

 1. Go to your repository on GitHub
 2. Click on the **"Actions"** tab
-3. Click on the latest workflow run **"Deploy site to GitHub Pages"**
+3. Click on the workflow run that included validations
 4. Click on the **"validate"** job
 5. Scroll down to the **"Artifacts"** section at the bottom of the page
 6. Click on **"validation-reports"** to download the ZIP file
 7. Extract the ZIP file to access the reports

+**Note:**
-**Note:** Artifacts are retained for 30 days.
+- Artifacts are retained for 30 days.
 After this period, they are automatically deleted.
+- If you don't see the "validate" job, it means validations were not enabled for that workflow run.

 #### Report contents